lisafast/lacnotredame/content/about/2020BoardReport.md

 ## Current board and election of new members

-We request new members for the board.
-We meet 2-3 times per year plus the AGM.
+The Board meets 3-4x times per year plus the AGM.

 Changes, new members and resignations:
 * Dave Hayward no longer wishes to act as Treasurer but will remain on the board.